cjxe/blog/_posts/a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions/2024-08-11-a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions.md

 then the UI sends "10/01/2024 14:59:59 UTC" to the internal API,

-then Data Manipulation Service Inc. makes a search query that is 9 hours shorter than expected
+then Data Manipulation Service makes a search query that is 9 hours shorter than expected

 **Solution**